hbobka/kellerliste/be/README.md

 Run `cdk deploy`.
 This will deploy / redeploy your Stack to your AWS Account.

 After the deployment you will see the API's URL, which represents the url you can then use.

-## The Component Structure

-The whole component contains:

-- An API, with CORS enabled on all HTTP Methods.
-(Use with caution, for production apps you will want to enable only a certain domain origin to be able to query your API.)
-- Lambda pointing to `lambdas/create.ts`, containing code for __storing__ an item  into the DynamoDB table.
-- Lambda pointing to `lambdas/delete-one.ts`, containing code for __deleting__ an item from the DynamoDB table.
-- Lambda pointing to `lambdas/get-all.ts`, containing code for __getting all items__ from the DynamoDB table.
-- Lambda pointing to `lambdas/get-one.ts`, containing code for __getting an item__ from the DynamoDB table.
-- Lambda pointing to `lambdas/update-one.ts`, containing code for __updating an item__ in the DynamoDB table.
-- A DynamoDB table `items` that stores the data.
-- Five `LambdaIntegrations` that connect these Lambdas to the API.

 ## CDK Toolkit